 Learn everything you need to know about colour, tone pattern, brushwork, and composition to get a head start with painting.

 Become a master of portraiture and learn how to paint the human form.

 There are six classes in the book, which demonstrate how to observe and draw people.

 This book provides brilliant references, using original and interesting photography to illustrate the classes.

 Simblet maps the human body, from the skeleton to muscle groups and systems so you can really understand how the construction of the body affects its appearance in portraiture.

 A comprehensive guide on how to draw portraits, landscapes and still life.
 You can use pastel, charcoal, pencil or ink with this guide.

-This book outlines more than 80 techniques, giving variety to your drawing practice.
-Learn stippling, crosshatching, blending and much more.
+This book outlines more than 80 drawing techniques, giving variety to your art practice.
+Learn stippling, cross hatching, blending and much more.

 Learn how to draw realistically with projects for beginner, intermediate and advanced artists.

 For a more detailed review on books for drawing, check out our guide to find the best options for beginner and professional pencil artists.